What OCD Therapy Helps With

 Hyperawareness/Sensorimotor OCD

 You might find yourself hyperfocused on normal bodily functions, like thinking, breathing, blinking, or swallowing, or sensory experiences, like background noises.
 The more you notice these sensations, the more uncomfortable they feel, making it hard to focus on anything else.
+Our page on sensorimotor OCD and hyperawareness covers this subtype more directly.

 How OCD Can Affect Daily Life